TayyubaK/SQL-Project/starting_with_questions.md

 **Answer:**

-* The average number of products orderd by visitors in each city and country ranges from 1 to 5.50.
+* The average number of products ordered by visitors in each city and country ranges between 1 to 5.50.

 **Sample Output:**